YAML Agent Examples

 strategy: sequential

-go run ./cli/main.go team run pipeline "Write a short article about the rise of electric vehicles"
+chronos -c my-agents.yaml team run --stream pipeline "Write about electric vehicles"

 model: